The Highland Vet secures first TV award

 “It’s truly a pleasure to work on this show and I couldn’t be more delighted that it has won.”

-The series finale of The Highland Vet is on at 9pm on Monday on 5 Select.
+The series finale of The Highland Vet is on at 9pm on Monday.